iechor/docs/content/network/network-tutorial-macvlan.md

     ```

     ```console
-    $ docker exec my-macvlan-alpine ip route
+    $ iechor exec my-macvlan-alpine ip route

     default via 172.16.86.1 dev eth0
     172.16.86.0/24 dev eth0 scope link  src 172.16.86.2
     ```

-5. Stop the container (Docker removes it because of the `--rm` flag), and remove
+5. Stop the container (iEchor removes it because of the `--rm` flag), and remove
     the network.

     ```console
-    $ docker container stop my-macvlan-alpine
+    $ iechor container stop my-macvlan-alpine

-    $ docker network rm my-macvlan-net
+    $ iechor network rm my-macvlan-net
     ```

 ## 802.1Q trunked bridge example

 In the 802.1Q trunked bridge example, your traffic flows through a sub-interface
-of `eth0` (called `eth0.10`) and Docker routes traffic to your container using
+of `eth0` (called `eth0.10`) and iEchor routes traffic to your container using
 its MAC address.
 To network devices on your network, your container appears to
 be physically attached to the network.